aspect-build/rules_lint/docs/formatting.md

 `bazel run //:format some/file.md other/file.json`

+### Ignoring files explicitly

+Commonly, the underlying formatters that rules_lint invokes provide their own methods of excluding files (.prettierignore for example).
+At times when that is not the case, rules_lint provides its own escape hatch to exclude files from linting using attributes specified via [`.gitattributes` files](https://git-scm.com/docs/gitattributes).

+If any of following attributes are set on a file it will be excluded:

+- `rules-lint-ignored`
+- `gitlab-generated`
+- `linguist-generated`

 ### Install as a pre-commit hook

 If you use [pre-commit.com](https://pre-commit.com/), add this in your `.pre-commit-config.yaml`: